What you need to know about the Schools Cloud Transformation Project

 Myth #2 – Moving to the cloud will revolutionise teaching and learning in your school

-As a professional learning facilitator, I know that what happens in the classroom is between the students and the teachers.
+As a professional learning consultant, I know that what happens in the classroom is between the students and the teachers.
 Technology in and of itself does not change teaching and learning.

 The MoE reported “Changing technology does not simply lead to a change in behaviour.
 It needs leadership, support, professional development and change management.”